Gitmaxd/dubco-mcp-server-npm/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 👨‍💻 Created By

+This unofficial Dub.co MCP Server was created by [GitMaxd](https://github.com/gitmaxd) ([@gitmaxd](https://twitter.com/gitmaxd) on X).

+This project was developed as a learning exercise to understand the Model Context Protocol and how to build MCP servers.
+I chose Dub.co as the integration target because of its straightforward API and practical utility, making it an ideal candidate for a learning project.

+While I have no official affiliation with Dub.co, I highly recommend their service for both manual and automated short link creation.
+Their API is well-documented and easy to work with, making it perfect for this kind of integration.

+If you find this project helpful or have suggestions for improvements, feel free to reach out or contribute to the repository.
+Happy link shortening!